-For over 35 years, Pat has traveled throughout the world recording and participating in musical rituals and the daily life of other cultures.
+For over 40 years, Pat has traveled throughout the world recording and participating in musical rituals and the daily life of other cultures.
 She studied six and half years with a Chinese/Indonesian grand master of martial and healing arts in Indonesia and the United States.
 Afterwards, Cook researched, studied with and practiced, musical healing with a North Indian Hindu village healer near Varanasi, India for over a decade.
-She leads groups to India or parts of Asia each year.
+She leads groups to India and Asia each year.

 Pat is a certified teacher of Vedic Chant by the Krishnamacharya Healing and Yoga Foundation (KHYF) and a certified teacher in Vedic Healing Chant by the Krishnamacharya Yoga Madarim (KYM), both institutions are in Chennai, India.
 Cook is a certified Yoga Teacher by the Svastha Yoga Institute.
 She travels extensively each year for research into musical and sound therapies, yoga, meditation practices and to enhance her personal practice in sacred sound which includes, Buddhist, Hindu and Vedic chant.

 Dr. Cook is a teacher, consultant, clinician and author.
 She presents internationally at university, medical, music and sound therapy conferences in applications of sound technology, auditory stimulation, music and imagery, and on indigenous musical healing traditions.
-She is currently on the faculty of California Institute of Integral Studies in San Francisco (CIIS) and California Institute for Human Science (CIHS) and in New York Open Center's (NYOC) Sound and Music Healing certificate programs.
+She has been on the faculty of California Institute of Integral Studies in San Francisco (CIIS) and California Institute for Human Science (CIHS) and currently in New York Open Center's (NYOC) Sound and Music Healing certificate programs.
 Pat leads ongoing international cultural travel tours, facilitates workshops and designs and teaches professional training programs throughout the year.
-Pat facilitates an international program (now in it's 20th year) entitled - The Spiritual Health through Sound & Music Institute.
+Pat facilitates an international program (now in it's 21st year) entitled - The Spiritual Health through Sound & Music Institute.
 The institute focuses on sound sciences, toning, chant, healing, and sacred world music.

 In addition to published articles and book chapters, Pat is the author and producer of the book and CD entitled Music Healers of Indigenous Cultures: Shaman, Jhankri and Nele (Ellipsis Arts; Open Ear Press), Brainwave Symphony 4-CDset (Relaxation Company) and Rencontre avec des guerusseurs par le son dans les cultures traditionnelles.
 Paris: Guy TREDANIEL, (livre + CD).
 Cook is currently working on a new book for publication in 2021.